mtumilowicz/java11-netty-non-blocking-server-workshop/README.md

     direction of movement
         * if not skips that `ChannelHandler` and proceeds to the next one
 * two ways of sending messages:
-    * direct write to the Channel - message starts from the tail
+    * direct write to the `Channel` - message starts from the tail
     * write to a `ChannelHandlerContext` (associated with a `ChannelHandler`) - message starts from the next handler

-### ChannelHandlerContext
+## ChannelHandlerContext
-* ChannelHandlerContext represents an association between a ChannelHandler and a ChannelPipeline and is created whenever a ChannelHandler is added to a ChannelPipeline
+* is an association between a `ChannelHandler` and a `ChannelPipeline`
+* is created whenever a `ChannelHandler` is added to a `ChannelPipeline`
-* The primary function of a ChannelHandlerContext is to manage the interaction of its associated ChannelHandler with others in the same ChannelPipeline
+* manages the interaction of its associated ChannelHandler with others in the same ChannelPipeline
-* ChannelHandlerContext has numerous methods, some of which are also present on Channel and on ChannelPipeline itself, but there is an important difference
-    * If you invoke these methods on a Channel or ChannelPipeline instance, they propagate through the entire pipeline
-    * The same methods called on a ChannelHandlerContext will start at the current associated ChannelHandler and propagate only to the next ChannelHandler in the pipeline that is capable of handling the event
+* methods called on a ChannelHandlerContext will start at the current associated ChannelHandler and propagate only to the next ChannelHandler in the pipeline that is capable of handling the event
-    * The ChannelHandlerContext associated with a ChannelHandler never changes, so it’s safe to cache a reference to it.
-* Using ChannelHandlerContext
 * ChannelHandler passes event to next ChannelHandler in ChannelPipeline using assigned ChannelHandlerContext
 * ChannelHandlerContext has connection from its ChannelHandler to the next ChannelHandler

+## Resource management
+* Netty’s alternative to `ByteBuffer` is `ByteBuf`
+* heap buffers
+    * most frequently used `ByteBuf` pattern
+    * stores the data in the heap space
+* direct buffers
+    * `ByteBuf` pattern
+    * allows a JVM implementation to allocate memory via native calls
+    * aims to avoid copying the buffer’s contents to (or from) an intermediate buffer before (or after) each invocation of a native I/O operation
+* two `ByteBufAllocator` implementations
+    * `PooledByteBufAllocator`
+        * pools ByteBuf instances to improve performance and minimize memory fragmentation
+        * uses memory allocation `jemalloc`
+    * `UnpooledByteBufAllocator`
+        * doesn’t pool ByteBuf instances and returns a new instance every time it’s called
+* whenever you act on data by calling `ChannelInboundHandler.channelRead()` or `ChannelOutboundHandler.write()`, you need to ensure that there are no resource leaks
+* Netty uses reference counting to handle pooled ByteBufs
+* `SimpleChannelInboundHandler` (`ChannelInboundHandler` implementation) will automatically release a message once it’s consumed by `channelRead0()`
+    * `channelRead()` has in finally block: `ReferenceCountUtil.release()`
+    * if the message reaches the actual transport layer, it will be released automatically when it’s written or the Channel is closed

 ## future
 * callback is simply a method, a reference to which has been provided to another method